anhaidgroup/sparkly/README.md

 LIMIT <K>;
 ```

+where `QUERY` derived from the search record.

 This kind of search is very common in information retrieval and keyword search applications.
 In fact, this is
 exactly what Apache Lucene is designed to do.
-While this form of search is very powerful, it can also be very
+While this form of search produces high quality results, it can also be very
 compute intensive, hence to speed up search, we leverage PySpark to distribute the computation.
 By using PySpark
 we can easily leverage a large number of machines to perform search without having to rely on approximation algorithms.